In the Bedroom-2001

 Grade: A-

-The teenagers are savagely attacked and killed by the Great White shark, one by one style, using a lurking and effective musical score.
+The teenagers are savagely attacked and killed by the Great White shark, one by one, in a style that uses a lurking and effective musical score.

 The film’s tagline, “Just when you thought it was safe to go back in the water…” has become one of the most famous in film history and has been parodied and homaged several times.

-I’d like to assume it led to a healthy almost now mandatory helping of subsequent sequels of other successful films.
+I want to assume it led to a healthy, almost now-mandatory helping of sequels to other successful films.

-Fun fact is that the film was nearly as troubled as Jaws was.
-The first director for the film, John D. Hancock, was deemed incompetent and was replaced by Jeannot Szwarc.
+A fun fact is that the film was nearly as troubled as Jaws.
+The first director of the film, John D. Hancock, was deemed incompetent and replaced by Jeannot Szwarc.

 Star Roy Scheider, who only reprised his role to end a contractual issue with Universal, was also unhappy during production and had several heated exchanges with Szwarc.